James Rodríguez: 2017–19: Loan to Bayern Munich

-On 11 July 2017, it was announced that James was loaned to Bayern Munich on a two-year long deal.
+On 11 July 2017, it was announced that Rodríguez had been loaned to Bayern Munich on a two-year long deal.
 Bayern paid Real Madrid €13 million as a loan fee for the two season-long loan.
-With James' loan deal to Bayern, he reunited with his old Madrid manager Carlo Ancelotti.
-Bayern had the option to buy James for €42 million at the end of the loan period.
+With his loan deal to Bayern, he reunited with his old Madrid manager Carlo Ancelotti.
+Bayern had the option to buy Rodríguez for €42 million at the end of the loan period.
 He scored his first goal of his loan spell in a 3–0 away win over Schalke 04.
-After a slow start to his Bayern career, mainly due to an injury in preseason, James rediscovered his form after Jupp Heynckes was hired as Bayern's manager in October as the club sacked Ancelotti.
+After a slow start to his Bayern career, mainly due to an injury in preseason, Rodríguez rediscovered his form after Jupp Heynckes was hired as Bayern's manager in October as the club sacked Ancelotti.

+On 2 April 2018, Bayern's CEO, Karl-Heinz Rummenigge, thanked Ancelotti for bringing Rodríguez to Bayern.
+"It was a very, very good transfer and I have to thank Carlo Ancelotti once again," Rummenigge said.